 I am not sure what impressed me most in Segovia.
 The Medieval atmosphere, the splendid architecture, the cozy cafes, the narrow paved streets, the marvellous castles, the huge aqueduct, the craft studios, the breathtaking views, the colourful multilingual crowd, the archaic firefighting tracks, the perfectly maintained gardens, the sense of chivalry…To explore all of them in a day trip, I followed my perfectly organised TO DO list.

-Haven’t you ever heard for Segovia?
+Haven’t you ever heard of Segovia?
 Well…briefly described, it’s a soaked by history Spanish city, 80 km away from the capital Madrid.
-But it’s not such a Spanish city, which is easy to describe.
-I guess it already sounds too complicated, so let me simplify it 🙂
+But it’s not a Spanish city, which is easy to describe.
+I guess, it already sounds too complicated, so let me simplify it.

-I am able to hear right now disagreements from some readers.
+I can hear right now disagreements from some readers.
 Everyone has right to like or dislike different stuff, so I won’t try to convince you Segovia is the best place to visit in Spain.
 There are plenty of beautiful spots on the Pyrenean peninsula to attract the travellers.
 But you should see Segovia through my eyes.
-To feel that tickle of curiosity, which drove me on the top of the wave during the hectic trip.
+To feel that tickle of curiosity, which drove me on the top of the wave during a hectic trip.
 To buzz the thrill of exploring and absorbing every single detail around, greedy for learning more and digging deeper into the story.

-Welcome to the journey, which is supposed to reveal my day trip mega bucket list of
+Welcome to the journey, which is supposed to reveal my day trip bucket list of

 TO DO THINGS in Segovia, Spain